stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/02-vectors.md

 c  =  √34
 c  ≅  5.83095189
 ```

-⏳ Wait For It:
-{: .label .label-blue}

-We'll dig deeper into [the trigonometry of right triangles in our Oscillation module](/Applied-Math-For-Games-1/docs/07-game-dev-math/04-oscillation.html#the-right-triangle).
-{: .d-inline-block}

-## Vector Magnitude with p5.js

 With p5.js we can skip the high school math and use `.mag()` or `p5.Vector.mag()`: